 Unlike the heart … a brain cannot be understood as a static organ.
 It changes with its history and with every present moment.’

-After the birth of her first child, Nicola Redhouse experiences an unrelenting anxiety that quickly overwhelms her.
-Her immense love for her child can’t protect her from the dread that prevents her leaving the house, opening the mail, eating.
+After the birth of her first child, Nicola Redhouse experiences unrelenting anxiety that quickly overwhelms her.
+Her immense love for her child can’t protect her from the dread that prevents her from leaving the house, opening the mail, eating.
 Nor, it seems, can the psychoanalytic thinking she has absorbed through her family and her many years of therapy.